DigitalRuby/ExchangeSharp/README.md

 Visual Studio 2017 is required, along with either .NET 4.7 or .NET standard 2.0.

+I do cryptocurrency consulting, please don't hesitate to contact me if you have a custom solution you would like me to implement (exchangesharp@digitalruby.com).

 The following cryptocurrency exchanges are supported:
 (Web socket key: T = tickers, B = order book, O = orders)